ebs-universe/fpv-gcc/docs/usage.rst

     :nodefault:

 The various available analysis functions are described below.
-Additional analysis may be possible using changes to the code, and is not covered in this documentation.
+Additional analysis may be possible using changes to the code and/or direct manipulation of the parsed memory map in the python interpreter / shell, and is not covered in this documentation.

 Memory Utilization Summaries
 ----------------------------